 The Race Equality Charter aims to improve the representation, progression and success of minority ethnic staff and students within higher education.
 It provides a framework through which institutions work to self-reflect on institutional and cultural barriers standing in the way of minority ethnic staff and students and have their commitment to and progress in removing these barriers recognised.

 The Athena Swan Charter is a framework which is used across the globe to support and transform gender equality within higher education and research.
 Established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment, the Charter is now used to address gender inequality more broadly, and not just barriers to progression that affect women.

-Athena SWAN Ireland is a cross-sector initiative that is nationally funded.
+Athena Swan Ireland is a cross-sector initiative that is nationally funded.
 The scheme launched in Ireland in 2015 at the request of the Higher Education Authority and with the support of the Department of Higher Education and Skills.
-Advance HE’s dedicated Athena SWAN Ireland staff support the development and delivery of Athena SWAN Ireland.
-All of Ireland’s universities and institutes of technology participate in the Charter, and accreditation is linked to institutional eligibility for research funding as part of a national strategy to progress gender equality in higher education and research.
+Advance HE’s dedicated Athena Swan Ireland staff support the development and delivery of Athena Swan Ireland.
+All of Ireland’s universities and institutes of technology and several colleges participate in the Charter, and accreditation is linked to institutional eligibility for research funding as part of a national strategy to progress gender equality in higher education and research.

 Advance HE’s Equality Charter frameworks are used across the globe to support and transform gender and race equality within higher education (HE) and research.
 Our international charters aim to establish frameworks that are globally comparable and locally contextualised.

 Advance HE's Equality Charters are based on an effective methodology that can make a real impact, aiming to be a catalyst for cultural change and to make a real impact for staff and students.